rclone/rclone/docs/content/webdav.md

 ### Modified time and hashes ###

 Plain WebDAV does not support modified times.
-However when used with Owncloud or Nextcloud rclone will support modified times.
+However when used with Fastmail Files, Owncloud or Nextcloud rclone will support modified times.

-Likewise plain WebDAV does not support hashes, however when used with Owncloud or Nextcloud rclone will support SHA1 and MD5 hashes.
+Likewise plain WebDAV does not support hashes, however when used with Fastmail Files, Owncloud or Nextcloud rclone will support SHA1 and MD5 hashes.
 Depending on the exact version of Owncloud or Nextcloud hashes may appear on all objects, or only on objects which had a hash uploaded with them.